Fernand Nault, at the core of dance

 Marie Beaulieu shares dense content, skillfully listed and so precious to nurture the recognition of the heritage of dance.
 We discover Fernand Nault: a being who instinctively knew how to create and offer a fertile space to the beings who gravitated around him.

-All capsules are in French, English subtitles will soon be delivered.
+All capsules are in French with English subtitles.

 Fernand Nault, at the core of dance – full capsule

 Fernand Nault – Being a dancer – sub-capsule

 Fernand Nault – Towards a new world of dance – sub-capsule

 Fernand Nault – A dance legacy – sub-capsule

 Fernand Nault, at the core of dance is available in its full version and in sub-capsules.
 These audiovisual documents can accompany various activities of the program Faire danser le patrimoine and be used graciously as reference material.

 Fonds chorégraphique Fernand Nault